The Resorts site was originally occupied by two three-story wooden Quaker rooming houses, The Chalfonte House and The Haddon House.

 Henry Leeds then bought The Chalfonte House in 1900 and constructed a modern hotel on the site, the Chalfonte Hotel.
 This eight-story iron-frame and brick-face $1,000,000 building, Atlantic City’s first “skyscraper”, was designed by architect Addison Hutton (1834—1916), and opened its doors to guests on July 2, 1904.

-History and Timeline of Resorts
+Timeline of Resorts

 - The Chalfont and Haddon Hall opened across the street from each other in 1868 and 1869, respectively.
 Atlantic City’s first Boardwalk appeared in 1870.
 Shortly thereafter both hotels moved about 400 feet closer to the ocean.
 The lure of the Atlantic Ocean attracted visitors and workers alike to Atlantic City